Killing Joke (1980 album): Release

-Killing Joke was released on 5 October 1980 by E.G. Records, who were distributed at the time by Polydor Records.
+Killing Joke was released in October 1980 by E.G. Records, who were distributed at the time by Polydor Records.
 It entered the UK Albums Chart on 25 October 1980, and eventually reached number 39.

 The album produced two singles: "Wardance" and "Requiem".

 The 2005 and 2008 reissues of Killing Joke featured several bonus tracks, such as previously released B-sides and demo tracks. as it was in the original US release.

+In 2020, Spinefarm Records reissued Killing Joke as part of the band's 40th anniversary.

 Reception

 In his retrospective review, Bradley Torreano of AllMusic praised the album, writing, "Since 1980, there have been a hundred bands who sound like this, but before Steve Albini and Al Jourgensen made it hip, the cold metallic throb of Killing Joke was exciting and fresh", calling it an "underground classic" that "deserves better than its relative unknown status".
 In the band's biography it was called an "outstanding debut album which captured not only their defining sound, but also the chilling apocalyptic anguish about the world to come."

 Sputnikmusic called it a "post-punk masterpiece of tribal funk-rock and grinding heavy metal with suitably doom-mongering lyrics and splenetic vocals".
 In 2019, Pitchfork placed the album at No. 9 on their "33 Best Industrial Albums of All Time" list.
+The music critic Chuck Eddy has praised the album for its "surprisingly potent gridlock-plot avant-drone somberness, layers of fuzz over kamikaze electrobongos", and has highlighted the US bonus track "Change", commenting that its music "marches the children of Ozzy's grave into land minds of dub".

 Legacy

 The album has been called "an underground classic" for fans of "heavy music".
 Dave Grohl has cited it as one of his favorite albums.
 "The Wait" was covered by Metallica on The $5.98 E.P. - Garage Days Re-Revisited EP in 1987 and was later featured on Garage Inc. "Primitive" was covered by Helmet in 1993 as the A-side to their "Primitive" single, and later added to their Born Annoying compilation album.
 "Requiem" was covered by Foo Fighters in 1997 as a B-side to the "Everlong" single.
+Prong frontman Tommy Victor has praised Killing Joke, stating, "There is nothing phony, gimmicky or pretentious about this record or this band.
+Simplicity: powerful riffs and gang choruses over undeniable grooves.
+Nobody, nobody, did this before.
+Pure innovation."

 Japanese band The Mad Capsule Markets covered "Wardance" on their 2001 album "010".
+Scar the Martyr covered "Complications" as a bonus track on the Japanese and deluxe editions of their 2013 self-titled "Scar the Martyr" album.

 The album was included in the book 1001 Albums You Must Hear Before You Die.